kloopdogg/AzCertNotes/az900/Compute.md

 1. Create a full desktop virtualization environment without having to run additional gateway servers.
 1. Reduce risk of resource being left behind.
 1. True multi-session deployments.

+## What are containers?
+Containers are a virtualization environment.
+Much like running multiple virtual machines on a single physical host, you can run multiple containers on a single physical or virtual host.
+Unlike virtual machines, you don't manage the operating system for a container.

+Containers are often used to create solutions by using a microservice architecture.
+This architecture is where you break solutions into smaller, independent pieces.

+This split allows you to separate portions of your app into logical sections that can be maintained, scaled, or updated independently.

 ## Azure Container Services
 **Azure Containers** are a light-weight, virtualized environment that does not require operating system management, and can respond to changes on demand.